- Account (FIRM purposes only)

 - Use Tax

 - You may owe this tax on purchases you made from out-of-state or Internet sellers.
 Use tax is similar to the sales tax paid on purchases you make in California.
-You may report use tax on your income tax return instead of filing a use tax return with the State Board of Equalization (BOE).
+You may report use tax on your income tax return instead of filing a use tax return with the California Department of Tax and Fee Administration (CDTFA).
 To report use tax on your income tax return, use the Use Tax Worksheet in the tax booklet.
-Read more on the BOE website.
+Read more on the CDTFA website.

 - The VITA and TCE volunteer programs provide free assistance to individuals with limited income and/or over the age of 60 who need help in completing simple federal and state income tax returns.